alphagov/govuk-import-export-prototype/guidance/export-germplasm.markdown

 ###Outside the EU

-If it's classed as A, B or C, you need a [CITES export permit](apply-for-a-cites-permit).
+If it's classed as Annex A, B or C, you need a [CITES export permit](apply-for-a-cites-permit).

 If it's classed as D, check the animal's CITES listing in the Species+ tool.
-If it's in Appendix III, you'll need a [CITES export permit].
+If it's in Appendix III, you'll need a CITES export permit.
 Otherwise you don't need to do anything.

 ###Apply for a CITES permit

 Fill in the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/423417/form-fed0172.pdf) (PDF, 98.5KB) for a CITES permit

-If you're re-exporting goods include a CITES import permit to prove it legally entered the EU.
+If you're re-exporting goods, include a CITES import permit to prove it legally entered the EU.

 Email or post the completed form to the [Centre for International Trade Bristol](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc).